Wednesday, August 15, 2018

-In the first part of today’s Gospel, the words of Elizabeth resound: “Blessed are you among women”, preceded by a spatial movement.
-Mary leaves Nazareth, situated in the North of Palestine, to go to the South, approximately fifty kilometres, to a place which tradition has identified as the present day Ain Karem, not too far from Jerusalem.
-The physical movement shows the interior sensibility of Mary, who is not closed on herself, to contemplate, in a private and intimate way, the mystery of the Divine Maternity which is being accomplished in her, but she is projected to the path of charity.
+In the first part of today’s Gospel, Elizabeth’s words resound: “Blessed are you among women”, preceded by a spatial movement.
+Mary leaves Nazareth, situated in the north of Palestine, to go to the south, approximately fifty kilometers, to a place which tradition has identified as the present day Ain Karem, not too far from Jerusalem.
+The physical movement shows the interior sensibility of Mary, who is not closed in on herself, to contemplate, in a private and intimate way, the mystery of the Divine Maternity, which is being accomplished in her, but she is impelled toward the path of charity.
 She moves in order to go and help her elderly cousin.
-Mary’s going to Elizabeth has the added connotation ‘in haste’ which Saint Ambrose interprets as follows: “Mary set out in haste to the hill country, not because she did not believe the prophecy or because she was uncertain of the announcement or doubted of the proof, but because she was pleased with the promise and desirous to devotedly fulfil a service, with the impulse that she received from her intimate joy… The grace of the Holy Spirit does not entail slowness”.
-The reader, though, knows that the true reason of the trip is not indicated, but can get it through information deduced from the context.
-The angel had communicated to Mary the pregnancy of Elizabeth, already in the sixth month (cfr. v.
+Mary’s going to Elizabeth has the added connotation “in haste,” which Saint Ambrose interprets as follows: “Mary set out in haste to the hill country, not because she did not believe the prophecy or because she was uncertain of the announcement or looked for proof, but because she was pleased with the promise and desired to render a service with devotion, with the impulse that she received from her intimate joy… The grace of the Holy Spirit does not entail slowness”.
+The reader, though, knows that the true reason for the trip is not indicated, but can get it through information deduced from the context.
+The angel had told Mary that Elizabeth was pregnant, already in the sixth month (cf. v.
 37).
-Besides the fact that she remained there three months (cfr. v.
+The fact that she remained there three months (cf. v.
 56), just the time so that the child could be born, allows us to understand that Mary intended to help her cousin.
 Mary runs, and goes where there is an urgent need, the need for help, showing, in this way, a clear sensibility and concrete availability.

-Together with Mary, Jesus, in his mother’s womb, moves with her.
-From here it is easy to deduce the Christological value of the episode of the visit of Mary to her cousin: above all, the attention is for Jesus.
-At first sight, it could seem to be a scene concentrated on the two women, in reality, what is important for the Evangelist is the prodigious fact present in their conceiving.
-Mary moving tends, in last instance, to have the encounter between the two women.
+Together with Mary, Jesus, in His mother’s womb, moves with her.
+From here it is easy to deduce the Christological value of the episode of Mary’s visit to her cousin: above all, the attention is for Jesus.
+At first sight, it could seem to be a scene concentrated on the two women.
+In reality, what is important for the Evangelist is the prodigious fact of their conceptions.
+Mary’s movement leads, in the final analysis, to the encounter between the two women.

-As soon as Mary enters into the house and greets Elizabeth, the small John leaped in her womb.
-According to some this leaping is not comparable to the changing place of the foetus, which is experienced by every pregnant woman.
+As soon as Mary enters into the house and greets Elizabeth, John leaps in Elizabeth’s womb.
+According to some, this leap is not comparable to the changing place of the fetus, which is experienced by every pregnant woman.
 Luke uses a particular Greek verb which precisely means “jumping”.
-Wishing to interpret the verb a bit literally, it could be indicated with “dancing”, thus excluding a physical phenomenon only.
-Someone has thought that this ‘dance’ could be considered as a form of ‘homage’ which John renders to Jesus, inaugurating, though not yet born, that attitude of respect and of subjection which will characterize his life: “After me is coming someone who is more powerful than me, and I am not fit to kneel down and undo the strap of his sandals” (Mk 1, 7).
+Wishing to interpret the verb a bit literally, it could connote “danced”, thus excluding a physical phenomenon only.
+Someone has thought that this “dance” could be considered as a form of “homage” which John renders to Jesus, inaugurating, though not yet born, that attitude of respect and of subjection which will characterize his life: “After me is coming someone who is more powerful than I, and I am not fit to kneel down and undo the strap of His sandals” (Mk 1:7).
 One day, John himself will give witness: “it is the bridegroom who has the bride; and yet the bridegroom’s friend, who stands there and listens to him, is filled with joy at the bridegroom’s voice.
 This is the joy that I feel and it is complete.
-He must grow greater, I must grow less” (Jn 3, 29-30).
+He must grow greater, I must grow less” (Jn 3:29-30).
 Thus Saint Ambrose comments: “Elizabeth was the first one to hear the voice, but John is first to perceive the grace”.
-We find a confirmation of this interpretation in the words themselves of Elizabeth which, repeating the same Greek verb in v.
-44. which was already employed in v.
-41, says: “The child in my womb leapt for joy”.
-Luke, with these particular details, has wished to evoke the prodigies which took place in the intimacy of Nazareth.
-It is only now, thanks to the dialogue with an interlocutor, the mystery of the divine maternity leaves aside its secrecy and its individual dimension, to become a notable fact, and object of appreciation and of praise.
+We find a confirmation of this interpretation in Elizabeth’s words, which, repeating the same Greek verb in v.
+44 already employed in v.
+41, when she says, “The child in my womb leapt for joy”.
+Luke, with these particular details, has wished to recall the wonders which took place in the intimacy of Nazareth.
+It is only now, thanks to this dialogue, that the mystery of the divine maternity leaves aside its secrecy and its individual dimension, to become a notable fact, and an object of appreciation and of praise.

-The words of Elizabeth, “Blessed are you among women and blessed is the fruit of your womb!
-Why should I be honoured with a visit from the mother of my Lord?” (vv.
+Elizabeth’s words, “Blessed are you among women and blessed is the fruit of your womb!
+Why should I be honored with a visit from the mother of my Lord?” (vv.
 42-43).
-With a Semitic expression which is equivalent to a superlative (“among women”), the Evangelist wishes to attract the attention of the reader on the function of Mary: to be the “Mother of the Lord”.
-And, then, a blessing is reserved for her (“Blessed are you”) and a blessed Beatitude.
-In what does this one consist?
-It expresses Mary’s adherence to the Divine Will.
-Mary is not only the receiver of a mysterious design which makes her blessed, but also a person who knows how to accept and adhere to God’s will.
-Mary is a creature who believes, because she trusts in a plain, simple word and which she has vested with her “yes” of love.
+With a Semitic expression which is equivalent to a superlative (“among women”), the Evangelist wishes to attract the attention of the reader on Mary’s role: to be the “Mother of the Lord”.
+And, then, a blessing is reserved for her (“Blessed are you”) and a beatitude.
+In what does this consist?
+It expresses Mary’s obedience to the Divine Will.
+Mary is not only the receiver of a mystery which makes her blessed, but also a person who knows how to accept and adhere to God’s will.
+Mary is a creature who believes, because she trusts in a simple word and which she has answered with her “yes” of love.
 And Elizabeth acknowledges this service of love, identifying her as “blessed as mother and blessed as believer”.

 In the meantime, John perceives the presence of his Lord and exults, expressing with that interior movement the joy which springs from that contact of salvation.
-Mary will be the interpreter of that event in the hymn of the Magnificat.
+Mary will be the interpreter of that event in the Magnificat.

 b) A song of love:

 In this song Mary considers herself part of the anawim, of the “poor of God”, of those who “fear God” placing in Him all their trust and hope and who, on the human level, do not enjoy any right or prestige.
-The spirituality of the anawim can be synthesized with the words of Psalm 37, 79: “In silence he is before God and hopes in him”, because “those who hope in the Lord will possess the earth”.
+The spirituality of the anawim can be synthesized in the words of Psalm 37:9: “In silence he is before God and hopes in Him”, because “those who hope in the Lord will possess the earth”.

-The poor, in the strictly Biblical sense, are those who place their trust unconditionally in God; this is why they are to be considered, qualitatively, the best part, of the People of Israel.
+The poor, in the Biblical sense, are those who place their trust unconditionally in God; this is why they are to be considered, qualitatively, the best part of the people of Israel.

-The proud, instead, are those who place all their trust in themselves.
+The proud, on the other hand, are those who place all their trust in themselves.

-Now, according to the Magnificat, the poor have a thousand reasons to rejoice, because God glorifies the anawim (Psalm 149, 4) and humbles the proud.
-An image taken from the New Testament, which expresses very well the attitude of the poor of the Old Testament, is that of the Publican who with humility beats his breast, while the Pharisee being complacent of his merits is being consumed by his pride (Lk 19, 9-14).
-Definitively, Mary celebrates all that God has done in her and all that he works in every creature.
-Joy and gratitude characterize this hymn to salvation which recognizes the greatness of God, but which also makes great the one who sings it.
+Now, according to the Magnificat, the poor have a thousand reasons to rejoice, because God glorifies the anawim (Psalm 149:4) and humbles the proud.
+An image taken from the New Testament, which expresses very well the attitude of the poor of the Old Testament, is that of the Publican who with humility beats his breast, while the Pharisee, boastful of his merits, is being consumed by his pride (Lk 19:9-14).
+Definitively, Mary celebrates all that God has done in her and all that He works in every creature.
+Joy and gratitude characterize this hymn of salvation which recognizes the greatness of God, but which also makes great the one who sings it.

-- Is my prayer, above all, the expression of a sentiment or celebration and acknowledgement of God’s action?
+- Is my prayer, above all, the expression of a sentiment or celebration and acknowledgment of God’s action?

 - Mary is presented as the believer in the Word of the Lord.
 How much time do I dedicate to listening to the Word of God?

-- Is your prayer nourished from the Bible, as was that of Mary?
-Or rather am I dedicated to devotions which produce a continuous tasteless and dull prayer?
-Are you convinced that to return to Biblical prayer is the assurance to find a solid nourishment, chosen by Mary herself ?
+- Is your prayer nourished from the Bible, as was Mary’s?
+Or rather are you dedicated to devotions which produce a continuous tasteless and dull prayer?
+Are you convinced that to return to Biblical prayer is the assurance of finding solid nourishment, chosen by Mary herself ?

-- Are you in the logics of the Magnificat which exalts the joy of giving, of losing in order to find, of accepting, the happiness of gratuity, of donation?
+- Do you accept the logic of the Magnificat, which exalts the joy of giving, of losing in order to find, of accepting, the happiness of gratuity, of donation?

 a) Psalm 44 (45)